Professional Development

 Asynchronous Hybrid Training

-This self-paced workshop is designed for those faculty who will be teaching in a hybrid classroom for the upcoming semester.
+This self-paced workshop has been designed by the Teaching Commons for those faculty who will be teaching in a hybrid classroom for the upcoming semester.
 In this self-paced workshop, you will be provided with some pedagogical tips and tricks for teaching in a hybrid format.

 Delivered through mycourselink.